-It’s easy for a footwear buyer to be confused by the numerous types of boots available today.
-So, we prepared this guide to help you choose the right type of boot for your needs.
+It's easy for a footwear buyer to get boggled by the numerous types of boots available today.
+No worries!
+It's exactly why we've prepared this comprehensive guide to help you choose the right type of boot for your needs.

 The History of Boots